mrccodes/dad-bot/README.md

 ## Description

-Discord bot build with Node that uses a Tensorflow Toxicity model to determin the toxicity of message and responds accordingly.
+Discord bot build with Node that uses a Tensorflow Toxicity model to determine the toxicity of message and responds accordingly.

 ## Getting Started

 ### Dependencies

 * Node v19.*
+* Discord account
 * `flyctl` (if hosting with included host file) [Fly.io](https://fly.io/)
-* Fly.io account
+* Fly.io account(if hosting with included host file)
-* Discord account

 ### Installing